Welcome to St Johns

 Messy Church provides a safe environment for a creative, informal style of church.
 It is for everyone, regardless of age, and includes craft activities, discussion, singing and stories, on a Biblical theme.
 It ends with refreshments.
 Helpers are on hand but we ask you to supervise any children that you bring.

-It is held monthly, generally on the second Sunday at 10.00am next ones being 8th October and 19th November.
+It is held monthly, generally on the second Sunday at 10.00am next ones being on the 19th November.
 The photo above shows Messy Church in action.

 Worship style and venues.